-There many arguments that help us to understand the reasons why this subject remains controversial; they are derived from both the intrinsic complexity of intelligence and the different initial premises with which the studies are conducted.
+Many arguments help to understand why this subject remains controversial; they arise from both the intrinsic sophistication of intelligence and the different initial premises of the models.

-In any case, the Flynn effect shows and increase in intelligent quotients in different countries.
-The results of the Flynn effect are accepted.
+The Flynn effect shows an increase in intelligence quotients in different countries.
+The results are generally accepted.

-The problem is with the reasons, causes and interpretation of the facts presented by the Flynn effect.
+The problem comes from the causes and interpretation of the facts presented.

 This view of the concept of intelligence is somewhat negative.

-Francis Galton (1822-1911), cousin of Charles Darwin, indicated the necessity of using statistical methods to verify theories; thus, in his important work Natural Inheritance (1889) he introduced the concept of line of regression from a study comparing the statures of parents and children.
+Francis Galton (1822-1911), the cousin of Charles Darwin, indicated the necessity of using statistical methods to verify theories; thus, in his work Natural Inheritance (1889) he introduced the concept of line of regression from a survey comparing the statures of parents and their children.

-In the descriptive analysis of Galton's data, tall parents were observed to have tall children (but not so tall on average) and that short parents had short children (but not so short on average).
-This produced what he denominated a regression to the mean.
+In his descriptive analysis, tall parents have tall children, but not so tall on average, and short parents have short children, but not so much.
+He denominated these observations a regression to the mean.

-Perhaps the phenomena in which the famous regression to the mean takes place can be explained in greater detail with a multifactor analysis approach.
+Perhaps the phenomena in which the famous regression to the mean takes place needs a multifactor analysis approach.

-Richard J. Herrnstein and Charles Murray make many references to studies on human intelligence in their book The Bell Curve with different conclusions about the genetic influence in intelligence, including the famous Flynn effect.
-For the development of their ideas they assume an approximate correlation of 0,5 remaining in between those in favor of genetic influence and those in favor of environmental influence.
+Richard J. Herrnstein and Charles Murray mention many references to essays on human intelligence in their book The Bell Curve with different answers about evolution, including the Flynn effect.
+For the elaboration of their ideas, they assume an approximate correlation of 0.5 remaining in between genetics and environmental influence.

-There is no general agreement on the stability of these capacities throughout life, although it seems that it is accepted that the average environmental influence is greater in early ages, followed by a decreasing influence until maturity.
-The latter is contrary to what would be expected.
+There is no general agreement on the stability of these capacities throughout life, although it seems the average environmental influence is higher in early ages than maturity, which is contrary to expectations.

-In order to try to resolve the controversy on genetic and environmental influences in intelligence, numerous works have been performed, most of which they have been based on the study of identical twins.
+Numerous works try to resolve the controversy on genetic and environmental influences on intelligence throughout the analysis of identical twin’s data.

-The studies with identical twins have many advantages as they avoid some elements that could cause differences in intelligence.
-Even the Flynn effect is eliminated as the effect would operate in both identical twins.
+These have many advantages as they avoid some elements that could cause differences in intelligence.
+Even the Flynn effect vanishes, as it would operate in both identical twins.

-Identical twins have a correlation of up to 0.87 as far as intelligence is concerned; in non-twin siblings correlation oscillates around 0.55.
-This data comprise of an experience of Jensen in 1972, which led to his basic conclusion that 80% of the variance in a population, related to the figures of the intellectual quotient (IQ), can be explained by inherited factors.
+Identical twins correlate up to 0.87 as far as intelligence is concerned; in non-twin siblings, correlation oscillates around 0.55.
+This info comprises of an experience of Jensen in 1972, which led to his primary conclusion that 80% of the variance in a population of the intellectual quotient (IQ) depends of inherited factors.

-Logically, if this conclusion were correct we would have to assume that intelligence has basically a hereditary nature, although it is not predetermined because there are factors like genetic combination in accordance with the laws of Mendel.
+Logically, if Jensen were correct, intelligence would have an innate nature, although it would not mean predetermination because there are factors like the genetic combination by the laws of Mendel.

-At this point, it is worthwhile to remember the concept of hereditariness in a strict sense that is established by the relation between the observed and the expected correlations.
-In those cases in which the expected correlation is less than the unit, an upward correction of the observed correlation will be produced for the calculation of the degree of hereditariness.
+The concept of hereditariness in a strict sense establishes the relation between the observed and the expected correlations.
+In those cases, in which the expectation is less than the unit, it would be necessary an upward tweak for the degree of hereditariness.

-Studies of great statistical complexity have also been made to try to resolve the controversy.
-Two of them drew my interest.
-I believe that one is eminently theoretical and the other practical.
+Studies of sizeable statistical complexity have also tried to resolve the controversy.
+Two of them are interesting.
+One is eminently theoretical and the other experimental.

-The article Heritability Estimates Versus Large Environmental Effects: The IQ Paradox Resolved by William T. Dickens and James R. Flynn (Author of the Flynn effect), affirms to have solved the problem by means of the introduction of variables with temporary feedback.
-In my opinion, it is not surprising that, if we are already working with strongly correlated variables and we add a certain feedback, high statistical results can be reached.
+The article Heritability Estimates Versus Large Environmental Effects: The IQ Paradox Resolved, by William T. Dickens and James R. Flynn, affirms to have solved the problem introducing variables with temporary feedback.
+However, it is easy to reach high statistical results working with strongly correlated variables plus temporal feedback.

-On the other hand, this article tries to explain the observed Flynn effect or gain in IQ throughout different generations, specifically, the 20 point increase that occurred between 1952 and 1982 in some countries.
+On the other hand, this article tries to explain the observed Flynn effect or gain in IQ throughout different generations; specifically, the 20 points increase that occurred between 1952 and 1982 in some countries.

-The other study, discriminating pre- and postnatal factors, from the Medical School of the University of Pittsburgh, reaches the conclusion that the prenatal maternal environment exerts a powerful influence on intelligence.
+The second study, discriminating pre- and postnatal factors, from the Medical School of the University of Pittsburgh, concludes the prenatal maternal environment exerts a powerful influence on intelligence.